JetiLab/blotIt/Readme.md

 ```r
 library(blotIt)
 ```
-It is assumed that typically measurements are present in human-readable wide formatted .csv files.
+It is assumed that measurements are present in human-readable wide formatted .csv files.
 An example data set can be found at
 ```r
 exampleDataPath <- system.file(
                 "extdata", "simDataWide.csv",